powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 $ mvn deploy -Prelease -DskipTests
 ```

 Your release will then be deployed in Sonatype.
-The complete documentation to release from your staging repository in Sonatype is detailed [here](https://central.sonatype.org/publish/release/#locate-and-examine-your-staging-repository).
+The documentation to publish your component is available [here](https://central.sonatype.org/publish/publish-portal-guide/#publishing-your-components).

 Once all the steps are completed, your release is published in maven central and might need a few more minutes to be available.